Pyrdacor/Ambermoon-Advanced/docs/ExtendedLOB.md

 If n is odd (1, 3, 5, etc), just take the 4 bits from the reserve.

-## 192 to 223: Encodes a byte RLE
+## 96 to 127: Encodes a byte RLE

-In hex the header is C0 to DF.
-You can check if the header starts with the bit sequence 110.
+In hex the header is 60 to 7F.
+You can check if the header starts with the bit sequence 011.
 You can save 1 to 32 bytes with this.

 ### Compression